fegoworks/book-club/README.md

 # Quidax Book Club

-A dashboard view for the fictional Quidax Book Club web application, exactly as detailed in the UI mockups provided using HTML, CSS, vanilla Javascript
+A dashboard view for the fictional Quidax Book Club web application, exactly as detailed in the UI mockups provided using HTML, CSS, vanilla Javascript.
+App is live on https://fegoworks.github.io/book-club

 # Table of Contents